Automatically generate a CSP for your site.

 --include-sourcemaps

-Heuristically discover sourcemap origins and add them to
+Heuristically discover sourcemap origins and add them to connect-src.

-upgrade-insecure-requests in the proposed policy.--browsers-path
+Emit upgrade-insecure-requests in the proposed policy.

 Control where Playwright installs Chromium (handy for AppImage/CI caches).